llm-bible/llm-bible.github.io/_publications/mueller2023how.markdown

 ---
 layout: publication
-title: How to Plant Trees in Language Models Data and Architectural Effects on the Emergence of Syntactic Inductive Biases
+title: How To Plant Trees In Language Models Data And Architectural Effects On The Emergence Of Syntactic Inductive Biases
 authors: Mueller Aaron, Linzen Tal
 conference: "Arxiv"
 year: 2023